Notes on the Geography of Oklahoma: Midtown Oklahoma City

 The interesting thing about it is that it forms a barrier between nice homes to the west and an industrial neighborhood to the east.
-That's where the Santa Fe railroad ran, after all, and it formed a virtual wall.
+That's where the Santa Fe railroad ran, after all, and it formed a wall separating affluence from relative poverty.

 Remember this, where the Plaza Courts were built at the very southeast corner?
 Maybe it can set us off on a sequence of pictures showing other things happening in midtown.

 For example: here's the old building of Tom Braniff's Mid-Continent Life Insurance Company.
 It was built in 1926 at the southeast corner of the Harndale Addition.
 When Mid-Continent failed, the building was sold in 2000 to American Fidelity, which sold it in 2001 to the Oklahoma Heritage Association.
 Plans are to remodel the building into the Edward Gaylord and Boone Pickens Oklahoma Heritage Center.
 It's the usual story: they came up with the $3 million to buy the place, and so they get their name on it.

 Midtown also became an attractive site for apartment buildings and hotels, especially along its main streets.
 Here's one of the earliest: the Marion Flats, built at the corner of 10th and Broadway in 1907.
 Long derelict, it's being renovated by Banta.